folutade/KnowThatYouAnointed/content/posts/the-party.md

 #### "Before I got on my mission, I was a party victim" > Party victim

-* Lecrae builds off the “party” metaphor by saying that he was a "party victim".
+* Lecrae builds off the “party” metaphor by saying that he was a "party victim."
 At the most basic level, Lecrae seems to be reflecting on how his life prior to becoming a Christian was undisciplined in his pursuit of temporary pleasure in a way that led him to seek enjoyment in ways that ultimately led to pain and hurt.

-* At the same time, we should recall that in the analysis of the first verse of “Watch the Party Die", “the party” could also be interpreted as a reference to acts of sexual abuse particularly abuse of underage girls and boys.
+* At the same time, we should recall that in the analysis of the first verse of “Watch the Party Die,” “the party” could also be interpreted as a reference to acts of sexual abuse, particularly abuse of underage girls and boys.

-* It is thus notable that on the track “Good, Bad, Ugly”, Lecrae discussed the trauma he experienced after being a victim of sexual abuse by a baby sitter who performed a sex act on him when he seven years old.
+* It is thus notable that on the track “Good, Bad, Ugly,” Lecrae discussed the trauma he experienced after being a victim of sexual abuse by a babysitter who performed a sex act on him when he was seven years old.

   * ***Folks workin' late I had a baby sitter**
   I ain't 'bout to sit here and name her